National Yang Ming Chiao Tung University: Yangming Campus

+With nearly 80% of the Yangming campus situated on hillside terrain, the facilities are built along the slopes.
+Classrooms are located in the teaching building situated midway up the hill, while the track and field is located at the hilltop.
+This unique layout defines the character of the campus.

 The campus was originally established with the support of Taipei Veterans General Hospital, following the directive of then Minister of National Defense Chiang Ching-kuo to train medical professionals.
-It became Taiwan’s first national medical school founded after World War II and was also the site where human chromosome 4 was decoded.
-The Rong-Yang Tunnel connects the campus directly to Taipei Veterans General Hospital.
+It became Taiwan’s first national medical school founded after World War II.
 Today, the campus serves as the academic and research base for NYCU’s medical-related departments, housing the School of Medicine, College of Biomedical Science and Engineering, College of Nursing, College of Life Sciences, College of Dentistry, College of Pharmaceutical Sciences, and the College of Humanities, Arts, and Social Sciences.